 - Transfer the dough to the refrigerator and chill for 20-30 minutes.

 - Preheat oven to 350F.

-- Spoon the dough out onto cookie sheet using a teaspoon sized cookie scoop (or a teaspoon if you don't have a scoop), spacing the cookies about 2 inches apart.
+- Spoon the chilled dough out onto cookie sheet using a #100 cookie scoop (or a teaspoon if you don't have a scoop), spacing the cookies about 2 inches apart.

-- Bake for 11 minutes.
-Let the cookies cool on the cookie sheet for a minute and then use a spatula to transfer them to a cooling rack.
+- Bake for 11-12 minutes.
+Let the cookies cool on the cookie sheet for one minute and then use a spatula to transfer them to a cooling rack.
 Cool completely.

-- To make the glaze: In a large bowl combine all the glaze ingredients and beat with a mixer until the glaze is smooth.
-The glaze should be thick but should easily flow from the beaters when you lift them.
+- In a large bowl combine all the glaze ingredients and beat with a mixer until the glaze is smooth.
+The glaze should be thick but still flow from the beaters when you lift them.

 - Take each cookie and dip it top down into the glaze.
 Lift it out of the glaze while you twist it a little keeping it facing down to allow excess glaze to drip off.
 Then flip it up while trying to get the little bit of glaze that is still dripping down to fall onto the top of the cookie.

 - While the glaze is still wet, sprinkle with a little colored sugar.

 - Lemon Glaze: If the glaze does not stick to the cookie, the problem is that it is too thick so add more lemon juice or a bit of milk by the teaspoon.
 If the glaze just runs right off the cookie the problem is that it is too thin so add more confectioners' sugar a tablespoon at a time.

 - Larger cookies: To make tablespoon sized cookies, increase the cooking time to 13 minutes and you'll have about 35-40 cookies.